minhhn2910/CUDA-mixed-precision/README.md

 ## Input Data:
 The input data are provided in this repo, there is no need to generate input (except for `kmeans`, where the randomly generated input is too large).
 You can generate input for `kmeans` by going to the `rodinia/data/kmeans/inpuGen/`, type `make ; ./datagen 640000 -f`.

+Todo:
+This is a mirror of the private developing bitbucket repo, we update the code when each release come out.
-Todo: gradually update README files as I dont have enough time during deadline.
+Gradually update README files as I dont have enough time during deadline.